D5054, 25054, ADB968008

 Carriage heating unit ADB968008 (24054) was noted at Newton Abbott on March 5th.

 Photograph courtesy Adrian Healey

 ADB968008 at rest at Newton Abbott

 The completion of the Crown Point (Norwich) carriage depot led to a significant shake up of the various train heating units with a number of the former Class 31 & BTH units condemned.
-ADB968008 (ex 24054) journeyed from Newton Abbot to Stratford, beimng noted there from (at least) mid-March 1982 to October 1982.
+ADB968008 (ex 24054) journeyed from Newton Abbot to Stratford, being noted there from (at least) mid-March 1982 to October 1982.
 It appears a repaint of the body, cab fronts and roof was undertaken at Stratford, the roof was painted black and the cab handrails were yellow.
 It also received its number (ADB968008) in large letters.
-It arrived at during December to act as a spare whilst withdrawn ADB968009 (ex 24142) was moved to Stratford for spares removal prior to being sold for scrap.
+It arrived at Cambridge during December to act as a spare whilst withdrawn ADB968009 (ex 24142) was moved to Stratford for spares removal prior to being sold for scrap.

 The move of ADB968008 (24054) and the two former Class 31 train heating units to Cambridge proved to be short-lived due to the excessive noise created especially with the close proximity of a residential neighbourhood.
 By mid December all three machines had moved to March.